Kyle Edwards (footballer, born 1997)

-Kyle Lyndon Adonis Sanchez Edwards (born 15 March 1997) is a Vincentian footballer who plays for Hartford Athletic.
+Kyle Lyndon Adonis Sanchez Edwards (born 15 March 1997) is a Vincentian footballer who plays for Sacramento Republic FC and the Saint Vincent and the Grenadines national football team.

 Career

 Caribbean

 Edwards played for System 3 in the NLA Premier League and Grenades in the Antigua and Barbuda Premier Division.

 United States college and amateur

 In the United States, Edwards played two years of college soccer at Ranger College, before transferring to the University of Texas Rio Grande Valley in 2017, where he played for two seasons.

 While at college, Edwards appeared for National Premier Soccer League side Houston Dutch Lions in 2018, and with USL League Two side Brazos Valley Cavalry in 2019, where he jointly won the league Golden Boot award.
 He also spent time with System 3 and Grenades during the summers.

 Professional

 On 7 January 2020, Edwards signed for USL Championship side Rio Grande Valley FC.
 On 13 January 2020, Houston Dynamo drafted Edwards 86th overall in the 2020 MLS SuperDraft.

 On 7 December 2022, it was announced Edwards would join USL Championship side Hartford Athletic for their 2023 season.

+On January 15, 2026, Kyle Edwards joined USL Championship side Sacramento Republic FC for the 2026 season.